 The BCM Module comes out of the box with 10 Industry Specific Reference Models which you can use to get started.
 Reference models included:

 You can find these in the workspace called “Industry Capability Models (Examples)”.
 Or, download an Excel template if you would like to start with the reference models in Excel.

 Open both the demo example of “Business Capabilities” and the “Industry Capability Models (Examples)" workspace.
 Find the industry most relevant to you and copy the core capabilities into the existing “Business Capability” workspace.

-Once you start to get data into Ardoq, you can watch your business capability map dynamically update in any of our out of the box visualizations.
-Two views which are especially useful in looking at business capabilities are the Capability View and the Dependency Map.
+Once you start to get data into Ardoq, you can watch your business capability map dynamically update in any of our out-of-the-box visualizations.
+Two views that are especially useful in looking at business capabilities are the Capability View and the Dependency Map.